Hendi-arch/travelumrah/haromain/company-profile/DEPLOY.md

-# Deployment Guide for Haromain Umrah Services
+# Deployment Guide for Qiswah Heritage

 This project is built with **Next.js** and is optimized for deployment on **Vercel**, the creators of Next.js.